nexusriot/greynote/README.md

 - Word count displayed while editing

 **Every client, every endpoint**
-- The web, desktop and Android clients are separate front ends over one API, and each of them reaches every endpoint the server exposes — sessions, admin users, account closure, import/export, image upload, share expiry and reading someone else's share link included. `DESIGN.md` → *Client parity* is the endpoint-by-endpoint audit
+- The web, desktop and Android clients are separate front ends over one API, and each of them reaches all but two of the 52 endpoints the server exposes — sessions, admin users, account closure, import/export, image upload, share expiry and reading someone else's share link included. `DESIGN.md` → *Client parity* is the endpoint-by-endpoint audit
-- `/health` is the exception: it exists for orchestrators, not people
+- Two endpoints are exceptions, both listed there: `/health` (for orchestrators, not people) and `GET /api/images/:filename` — every client uploads images, but only the browser displays them inline so far

 **Lists**
 - `GET /api/notes` returns snippets rather than whole note bodies (`?full=1` opts back in), takes `?limit=`/`?offset=`, and reports the unpaged total in `X-Total-Count`